-The integration of intelligent transport solutions, geospatial and parking data from sensors, meters and cameras helps predict demand and helps improve commercial opportunities as well as improve a city’s management.
+The integration of intelligent transport solutions, geospatial and parking data from sensors, meters and cameras helps predict demand and helps improve commercial opportunities as well as improve a city’s parking management.

 In one example an Authority mapped parking and travel patterns to time of day and weather data.
 This allowed for dynamic pricing.
 E.g. sunny Friday’s showed excess capacity and an opportunity to lower prices to encourage demand.
 Another example mapped demographic and survey data to parking data, and found a mix of theatre goers and baseball fans simultaneously using a parking facility.
 The car park offered theatre patrons premium spaces for $20, whilst the fans parked further away for $5.